-(F, S, SUM) Nursing Care of Childbearing Families applies nursing theory to the care of childbearing families.
-The course incorporates communication, collaboration, caring and clinical reasoning/nursing judgment necessary for safe, patient centered nursing care to women, newborns and their families.
-Integrates evidence-based practice, quality improvement, professional standards and legal/ethical responsibilities of the nurse.
-Prerequisites: Nursing 9135/9133 Fundamentals of Nursing, 9224/9222 Nursing Care of Adults I, NURS 9232/9231 Psychiatric/Mental Health Nursing and PSYC 2103 Human Growth and Development.
-Co-requisites: NURS 9321
+Description: Nursing Care of Childbearing Families applies nursing theory to the care of childbearing families.
+The course incorporates communication, collaboration, caring and clinical reasoning/nursing judgment necessary for safe, patient-centered nursing care to women, newborns, and their families.
+Integrates evidence-based practice, quality improvement, professional standards, and legal/ethical responsibilities of the nurse.

+Eligibility Requirement: Acceptance into the Nursing Associate Program and completion of NURS 9135/9133, NURS 9224/9222, NURS 9232/9231, and PSYC 2103 with a grade greater than or equal to C.